 - A tackler is defined as a player who makes a tackle and in the action of making that tackle goes to ground.
-'Going to ground' means a minimum of one knee on the ground. - Referees must ensure the tackler first clearly releases the tackled player and then either rolls away or gets to his feet before attempting to play the ball.
-The tackler must not hold onto the tackled player as he gets to his feet. - When off feet on the attacking side of the ball, the tackler should roll sideways, and not toward the #9 wherever possible.
-If the tackler is 'caught' he must show clear intention to open up such that he is lying flat to the ground, and not interfere with either team's drive-out of opponents or ball distribution. - Referees should be strict on the tackler and unplayables should be rare.
-Zero tolerance on tacklers who slow up the ball and stop the attacking team gaining quick possession. - A tackler who regains his feet may play the ball from any direction at the tackle - A tackler who regains his feet must get up and on the ball before attacking support players arrive.
-If not and they interfere, this is a PK against the tackler.
-The tackler must play the ball "immediately" in Law this is now defined as before attacking support players arrive.
+'Going to ground' means a minimum of one knee on the ground. - Referees must ensure the tackler first clearly releases the tackled player and then either rolls away or gets to their feet before attempting to play the ball.
+The tackler must not hold onto the tackled player as they get to their feet. - After getting up, the tackler can only play from their side of the tackle 'gate' (PK). - A tackler who ends up on their opponents' side of the tackle must roll away immediately.
+Previously a tackler could play the ball from any direction after getting up. - Referees should be strict on the tackler and unplayables should be rare.
+Zero tolerance on tacklers who slow up the ball and stop the attacking team gaining quick possession. - Players who make a tackle or assist in making a tackle but remain on their feet and do not go to ground (Assist Tackler) must clearly release the tackled player and ball before going back to play the ball.
+This standing and/or assist tackler must show-clear release, ie. 'daylight made obvious'.